michaelbirdtx/mcc_reference/MCC Overview.md

 Rarest of all, the world of Terra A.D. is yet home to a small number of artificial lifeforms that remain from the pre-disaster era.
 These beings include androids, robots, holograms, and AIs (Artificial Intelligences).
 These beings range in intelligence and abilities from the simple minded and narrowly skilled, to the highly intelligent and fully sentient, to those that are considered patrons and gods.
 Sometimes simply referred to as “smart metal,” all of these beings are considered dangerous and unpredictable.
 With the right know-how and artifacts, some may be tamed and retained as servants, while the greatest of them may decide in turn that you are just barely worthy to become worshipers of their ancient might and glory.

-## THE CORE MECHANIC

-* The core mechanic in the Mutant Crawl Classics Role Playing Game is the d20 roll.
-You will frequently be asked to roll 1d20 and add or subtract modifiers.
-The goal is to roll high and beat a Difficulty Class, or DC.
-Sometimes the DC will have specific terms, such as an Armor Class, or AC, which is a combat variety of a DC.
-A higher DC is more difficult to beat, and a better-armored creature has a higher AC.
-* If you roll equal to or higher than the DC (or AC), you succeed.
-Otherwise, you fail.
-* A roll of 1 is an automatic miss and often results in a fumbling failure of some kind.
-* A roll of 20 is an automatic hit and often results in a critical success of some kind.
-* Occasionally a character may roll a die other than 1d20 when acting.
-1d16, 1d24, and even 1d30 are used for weaker or stronger character classes.

 <!--BREAK-->
 ## CHARACTER CREATION